samuelcmbah/SportStore/README.md

     }
     ```

+    Note: The Resend API key and FromEmail are required for sending both user registration confirmation emails and order confirmation emails.

 3.  **Apply Database Migrations:**
     Navigate to the project directory in your terminal and run the following command to create the database schema:
     ```bash